Improved Strong Simulation of Universal Quantum Circuits: Gauss Sum Rank Bound

 For \(k\)-separable measurements \(\{\hat \Pi_i\}_i\), the Gauss sum always obeys the same trivial tensor bound as the stabilizer rank: \(\xi_t \le (\xi_k)^{t/k} \) where \(t\) is a multiple of \(k\).
 Similarly, the cost of simulation of \(\Pi_k\) scales the same: \(\xi_k\) stabilizer inner products, each requiring \(k^3\) operations to calculate, for a total cost of \(\xi_k k^3\) operations compared to \(\chi_k^2 k^3\) in the stabilizer decomposition~\cite{Bravyi16_2}.
 However, in the stabilizer case, the quadratic power of \(\chi_k\) can be decreased to a linear power by taking advantage of the fact that stabilizer states form a two-design~\cite{Dankert09}.
 This necessarily involves sampling random stabilizer states \(\{\ket{\psi_a}\}_{a\in \mathcal S}\) and scales with additional cost: \(L(\epsilon, p_f) \equiv\epsilon^{-2} \log(p_f^{-1})\) to obtain the quantum probability (Eq.~\ref{eq:probofapp}) with relative error \(\epsilon\) with probability at least \((1-p_f)\)~\cite{Bravyi16_1}.

 The result of this transformation is that only \(L(\epsilon, p_f) \chi_k k^3\) operations are necessary to evaluate the expectation value \(\Pi_k\) to relative error.
-A very similar quadratic reduction can be made for the Gauss sum rank for single-Pauli measurements, as we will see shortly.
+A very similar quadratic reduction can be made for the Gauss sum rank cost for single-Pauli measurements, as we will see shortly, which will allow us to use it as a lower bound on the stabilizer rank cost.

-If we restrict ourselves to single-Pauli measurements, to find an upper bound on the Gauss sum rank of the T gate magic state, we can exploit two properties that these states have: \begin{enumerate} \item they possess equiprobable stabilizer decompositions \begin{itemize} \item this produces optimal conditions for the their expectation values to be repeated \end{itemize} \item these stabilizer decompositions are taken to one another under Paulis \begin{itemize} \item as a result, the expectation values of \(\nu\) states only produces \(\nu\) non-zero Gauss sums instead of up to \(\nu^2\) \end{itemize} \end{enumerate} In particular, these are properties of stabilizer decompositions that can be written in terms of stabilizer states Clifford-isomorphic to computational basis states tensored with single-qubit stabilizer states on the Bloch sphere equator, \begin{theorem}[Gauss Sum Rank of Single-Pauli] Given a Clifford gate \(U_C\) such that
+If we restrict ourselves to single-Pauli measurements, to find an upper bound on the Gauss sum rank of the T gate magic state, we can exploit two properties that these states have: \begin{enumerate} \item they possess equiprobable stabilizer decompositions \begin{itemize} \item this produces optimal conditions for their expectation values to be repeated \end{itemize} \item these stabilizer decompositions are taken to one another under Paulis \begin{itemize} \item as a result, the expectation values of \(\nu\) states only produces \(\nu\) non-zero Gauss sums instead of up to \(\nu^2\) \end{itemize} \end{enumerate} In particular, these are properties of stabilizer decompositions that can be written in terms of stabilizer states Clifford-isomorphic to computational basis states tensored with single-qubit stabilizer states on the Bloch sphere equator, \begin{theorem}[Gauss Sum Rank of Single-Pauli] Consider a Clifford gate \(U_C\) such that